Booking on-line and by post is now open.

 Doors Open 45 minutes before performance

-From 30th August - £7.50 (Members £6) Under 18s £6
+Film - £7.50 (Members £6) Under 18s - £6

 below, to see information from the Internet Movie Database

 Exhibition on Screen

 For the first time ever the Royal Academy of Arts in London, in collaboration with the Museum of Fine Arts in Boston, has brought together Lucian Freud’s self-portraits.

 The exhibition displays more than 50 paintings, prints and drawings in which this modern master of British art turned his unflinching eye firmly on himself.
 One of the most celebrated painters of our time, Lucian Freud is also one of very few 20th-century artists who portrayed themselves with such consistency.